 - Tinned meat and fish (corned beef and tuna are always popular)

-- Packets of biscuits and cereal
+- Packets of biscuits

 - Tinned baked beans and cans of soup